-Springfield, Oregon, has a unique variety of parks, from developed playground to completely natural and everything in between.
-Dorris Ranch is one of our favorite parks.
+Dorris Ranch in Springfield, Oregon, is one of our favorite parks.
 It’s a “living history” hazelnut orchard, a working farm since 1892.
 The property was acquired by Willamalane, Springfield’s parks and recreation district, and all 308 acres were put into public use as a park and non-profit farm.
 The Dorris Ranch hiking trails are perfect for kids and families.

 Our family has visited Dorris Ranch many times over the years, and is a favorite because it’s such a unique park.
 You can wander through the orchards endlessly, jog the paths in a loop, or visit the river for a picnic.
 Visit during harvest season to watch workers harvest the nuts, or during the spring as they’re replacing trees affected by blight.
 It’s a beautiful park that’s also connected to Willamalane’s new Middle Fork path that winds for 4 miles between the Willamette River and the city of Springfield.